-The Group has established a unified labour management system, under which it will strictly observe the relevant national and regional laws and regulations, including ordinances that prohibit the employment of child labour and forced labour, respect and safeguard all the legal rights and interests of its staff and proactively build up and maintain a harmonious and stable labour relationship.
+The Group continued to adhere to the people-oriented principle and has established a standardised labour management system, under which it respects and protects the legal rights and interests of its employees.
+It has strictly observed the relevant national and regional laws and regulations, including ordinances that prohibit the employment of child labour and forced labour, and made proactive efforts in building up a harmonious and stable labour relationship.